Saudi Arabia’s transition from King Abdullah’s rule has a high probability of being stable, although painful and slow.

 King Salman, 79, in his first public address, pledged no change in the kingdom’s direction and called for unity among Muslims.

-The new king also appointed his nephew Mohammed bin Nayef as deputy crown prince, meaning he will be the first person of the next generation to rule the kingdom one day.
+The new King appointed his nephew Mohammed bin Nayef as deputy crown prince, meaning he will be the first of that generation to rule the kingdom one day.

 US President Barack Obama offered his condolences on King Abdullah’s death.